Skip to main content

 Our Trustees

-Caroline Beatty: Involved in the development of BCoS from informal beginnings in 2008.
-Founder and previously manager Bristol Refugee Rights and trustee of City of Sanctuary UK.
+Caroline Beatty: Involved in the development of BCoS from informal beginnings in 2008.ย Founder and previouslyย manager Bristol Refugee Rights and trustee of City of Sanctuary UK.

 Helen Kidan: Helen left Eritrea as a child with her family.
 She plays an important role as Volunteer Coordinator at Bristol Hospitality Network working with destitute asylum seekers.